steventwheeler/kani-world-docs/docs/gameplay/pve.md

 providing more rewards for the winner.
 In addition, the appeal of the attacking Kani also increases the amount of scum the player will get as a reward.

+Launching an attack will cost you 10 scum, so make sure you choose an appropriate strength for your opponent.

 ### Reward Calculation Example
 A basic monster with stats `(P = 5, W = 10, S = 5)` is created and beaten by a Kani with `(P = ?, W = ?, S = ?, A = 10)`.
 The reward will be monster stat